tiffanykeller/bamazon/README.md

 ## Overview

-* This is shopping application that uses customer input to order items using database.
+* This is a shopping application that uses customer input to order items using database.
 * Built with javascript, node.js with node packages MySql and inquirer.